aws-samples/aws-tag-enforcement-service-catalog/README.md

 ### **Conclusion**

-In this blog, I have provided a sample solution for ensuring that AWS Service Catalog portfolios created in your environment are tagged automatically using tags from an AWS DynamoDB table.
+In this post, I have provided a sample solution for ensuring that AWS Service Catalog portfolios created in your environment are tagged automatically using tags from an AWS DynamoDB table.
 We deployed the solution architecture using a predefined Cloudformation template, ran through a test scenario to ensure the DynamoDB tags were automatically synced with your AWS Service Catalog TagOptions library and portfolios.

 Additionally, we went through the possible extensions that you could apply to this solution for your unique compliance use cases.
 This exercise aims to provide you a head start to your tag compliance strategy, and ensure that all the AWS Service Catalog products launched by your end users will be tagged with a standard set of values defined by your organization.